 16) When have you been most uncomfortable here?

 Again, an open-ended question.
 Be gentle with this one — you cannot know what kind of trauma even asking might trigger.
 Maybe save it until the end of a tour and a one-on-one opening, but if you sense one with a like-minded soul, try it out.

 17) How quickly, on average, do you shed students from the mental health counseling center?

 Nobody wants their kid to be shed.
-But also—no tour guide that I met ever mentioned that many undergraduate mental health centers cap the number of times that a student can come for one-on-one therapy each term.
+But also — no tour guide I met ever mentioned that many undergraduate mental health centers cap the number of times a student can come for one-on-one therapy each term.
 Again, when no one is looking, institutions refer to this as “shedding.”
 Ask about it.

 18) Have you banned employers that don’t pay their interns from recruiting or interviewing here?

 Not paying interns is classist.
 Schools shouldn’t stand for it.
 If they haven’t done any banning, it probably means they aren’t thinking hard enough about their undergraduates for whom money is not no object.

 Life Beyond the University

 19) Have you measured how many LinkedIn connections young alumni have?
 If not, how can I measure the depth and breadth of the career network I’m buying my way into?

 Suppose a school has a different metric, great.
 Then, ask them if they’ve measured it for competitor institutions and how they stack up.